You’ve done the work of submitting your resume to several companies.

 This can be used as a trick whereby you spill too much about yourself.

 Older applicants can start talking about family history which helps the interviewers figure out what the real age of the candidate might be or decipher if they’ll be able to devote time to the job.

 Answer Your Interview Like This

 Stick to talking about the job and why you are interested in it.

 Talk about yourself in terms of interpersonal and communication skills.

-The more you practice this interview sessions, the better you get at answering the questions.
+The more you practice this interview session, the better you get at answering the questions.

-So let a close relation or friend play the role of an employer and practice your interview Q&A.
+So let a close relation or friend play the role of an employer and practice your interview questions.